anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Usage of a bare extension identifier conflicts with the guidance in [@!RFC9083, section 2.1].
-This document clarifies [@!RFC9083, Section 2.1] to explicitly allow this pattern but advises extension authors to use this pattern when only one query path, JSON name, or object class is being defined by the extension.
+This document clarifies [@!RFC9083, Section 2.1] to explicitly allow this pattern but extension authors MUST NOT use this pattern when only one query path, JSON name, or object class is being defined by the extension.
-A> issue #37 and issue #52
+A> issue #37 and issue #52 and PR comments from jasdips

 ### rdapConformance Population